Julia Stiles: Film and television

 In David Mamet's State and Main (2000), about a film shooting on location in a small town in Vermont, she played a teenage girl who seduces a film actor (Alec Baldwin) with a weakness for teen girls.
 Stiles also appeared opposite Stockard Channing in the dark art house film The Business of Strangers (2001) as a conniving, amoral secretary who exacts revenge on her boss.
 Channing was impressed by her co-star: "In addition to her talent, she has a quality that is almost feral, something that can make people uneasy.
 She has an effect on people."
-Stiles also had a small role as Treadstone operative Nicolette "Nicky" Parsons in The Bourne Identity (2002), a role that was enlarged in The Bourne Supremacy (2004), then greatly expanded in The Bourne Ultimatum (2007).
+Stiles later described the Bourne franchise as very important for her career, stating that it "reinvented the action genre, especially for female characters".
+Her small role as Treadstone operative Nicolette "Nicky" Parsons in The Bourne Identity (2002) grew in The Bourne Supremacy (2004), then greatly expanded in The Bourne Ultimatum (2007).

 Between the Bourne films, she appeared in Mona Lisa Smile (2003) as Joan, a student at Wellesley College in 1953, whose art professor (Julia Roberts) encourages her to pursue a career in law rather than become a wife and mother.
 Critic Stephen Holden called her one of cinema's "brightest young stars", but the film met with generally unfavorable reviews.
 Stiles played a Wisconsin college student who is swept off her feet by a Danish prince, played by Luke Mably, in The Prince and Me (2004), directed by Martha Coolidge.
 Stiles told an interviewer that she was very similar to her character Paige Morgan.
 Critic Scott Foundas said she was "irrepressibly engaging" and the film was a "strange career choice for Stiles".
 This echoed criticism in reviews of A Guy Thing (2003), a romantic comedy with Jason Lee and Selma Blair.
 Critic Dennis Harvey wrote that Stiles was "wasted" and Holden called her "a serious actress from whom comedy does not seem to flow naturally".
-In 2005, Stiles was cast opposite her Hamlet co-star Liev Schreiber in The Omen, a remake of the 1976 horror film.
-The film was released on June 6, 2006.
+In 2006, Stiles starred opposite her Hamlet co-star Liev Schreiber in The Omen, a remake of the 1976 horror film.
 She returned to the Bourne series with a much larger role in The Bourne Ultimatum (2007), her highest-grossing film to date.

-Stiles began filming Between Us in May 2011 with co-stars Taye Diggs, David Harbour, and Melissa George.
+Stiles acted in Between Us (2012) with Taye Diggs, David Harbour, and Melissa George.
 Between Us is the screen adaptation of the off-Broadway play of the same name by Joe Hortua.
-In 2012, Stiles starred alongside David Cross and America Ferrera in the dark comedy It's a Disaster.
-The film premiered at the Los Angeles Film Festival and was picked up by Oscilloscope Laboratories and received a commercial release in April 2013.
+Stiles starred alongside David Cross and America Ferrera in the dark comedy It's a Disaster.
+The film premiered at the 2012 Los Angeles Film Festival and was picked up by Oscilloscope Laboratories and received a limited release the next year.
 Stiles had a small but pivotal role as a reporter in the 2013 British-American film Closed Circuit.
-In April 2013, it was announced that Stiles would be starring in the indie supernatural thriller Out of the Dark alongside Scott Speedman and Stephen Rea.
-Filming began in Bogotá, Colombia.
+Stiles starred in the indie supernatural thriller Out of the Dark (2014) alongside Scott Speedman and Stephen Rea.